Slow Cooker Italian Meatballs

 You can also cook and serve this Italian meatball recipe on the same day if you don’t want to make it a freezer meal.
 These meatballs are quick and easy to make.
 It will take about 15 minutes to mix up the meatball mixture and shape your meatballs and 5 minutes to prep the marinara sauce.

-This is the best meatball recipe
+Why this is the best meatball recipe: